chriscczhou/reference-web3-security/notes/resources.md

 # Resources

-List of various resources to learn.
+List of various resources to learn

 ### Solidity